Koury, Mali

 Koury is a small town and rural commune in the Cercle of Yorosso in the Sikasso Region of southern Mali.
-The commune covers an area of 712 square kilometers and includes the town and 16 villages.
+The commune covers an area of 712 square kilometers or 275 square miles and includes the town and 16 villages.
 In the 2009 census it had a population of 54,435.
 The town, the administrative center (chef-lieu) of the commune, is 19 km south of Yorosso on the main road linking Koutiala in Mali with the town of Bobo-Dioulasso in Burkina Faso.